Anjana Om Kashyap: Early life and education

-She had her initial schooling at Loreto Convent, a local Catholic school and then from Delhi Public School, Ranchi.
+Kashyap had her schooling at Loreto Convent, a local Catholic school and then from Delhi Public School, Ranchi.
 She went on to pursue an honours in Botany from the University of Delhi.
 Kashyap went on to appear for the All India Pre Medical Test but failed to pass.
 She was a prolific debater and exhibited strong leadership qualities since childhood, having become the head-girl in both the schools and the president of her college hostel.

 After a few years, she enrolled at the Delhi School of Social Work, for her post-graduation.
 Kashyap mentions that the curricula and field visits inculcated a spirit of public activism in her.